-Further information on the members of the Board of Directors can be found in the section of "Management and auditors" in the Annual Report 2023 of Nordea Mortgage Bank Plc and on www.nordea.com.
+Further information on the members of the Board of Directors can be found in the section of "Management and auditors" in the Annual Report 2024 of Nordea Mortgage Bank Plc and on www.nordea.com.

 Of the members of the Board of Directors Kaj Blomster, Minna Martikainen and Ilkka Salonen are independent of NMB and its shareholder.
-Jani Eloranta (Chair), Marte Kopperstad (Deputy Chair until 5 April 2023), Tina Sandvik (Deputy Chair as from 5 April 2023), Ola Littorin and Timo Nyman are all employees in the Nordea Group.
+Jani Eloranta (Chair), Tina Sandvik (Deputy Chair), Ola Littorin and Timo Nyman are all employees in Nordea Group.
 None of the members of the Board of Directors take part in the day-to-day management of NMB.